What Is Frozen Shoulder?

 Chiropractic Treatments For Frozen Shoulder

 If you suffer from this painful and debilitating condition call our office to schedule an examination.
-If you need any further information do not hesitate to give us a call or you may request a free initial consult with the doctor.

 At first I didn’t believe that it was a neck problem that was causing my frozen shoulder as it seemed completely unrelated.
 However, when Dr Tim explained my X-rays to me it seemed plausible so I gave their treatment a go.